Cost of Living on a Residential Cruise Ship vs Land: What You’re Missing

 First, most people underestimate what life on land actually costs.

-Second, life at sea isn’t a traditional investment — the asset depreciates, and there’s no reliable rental market yet.
+Second, life at sea isn’t a traditional investment, the asset depreciates, exceptions are operator-specific, and there’s no reliable rental market yet.

 Third, the real return isn’t financial.
 It’s experiential.